 Section.
 281. Report on Coast Guard search and rescue operations.

-This section requires the Commandant to submit a report to the Committee on Transportation and Infrastructure of the House of Representatives and the Committee on Commerce, Science, and Transportation of the Senate detailing the impact of the Assignment Year 2024 and 2025 Force Alignment Initiative station closures and reductions on sufficiency of Coast Guard Search and Rescue operations.
+This section requires the Commandant to submit a report to Congress detailing the impact of the Assignment Year 2024 Force Alignment Initiative station closures and reductions on sufficiency of Coast Guard Search and Rescue operations.